RepublicOfKids/coinflip/README.md

 ### Getting started

 Coinflip runs on node v0.10.26+.
-If you dont have nodejs on your hardware use something like homebrew to install it.
+If you dont have nodejs on your hardware use something like [homebrew](http://brew.sh/) to install it:

 ```
 brew install node